 Import PLC Variables

-Setting up Recipe Management requires just a few clicks since we can build upon use all the data and variables that we've' set up for our HMI in the Connect & Control Your PLC section.
-However, as we are starting from scratch here, we must first create a PLC connection and import some variables.
+Setting up Recipe Management requires just a few clicks since you can build upon all the data and variables that you've set up for our HMI in the Connect & Control Your PLC section.
+However, as you're are starting from scratch here, you must first create a PLC connection and import some variables.

 1. Create a PLC Connection